 Originally known as International Working Women’s Day, the 8th March now commemorates the women’s rights movement with International Women’s Day.
 The special date celebrates women’s achievements all around the world, with organised conferences and rallies, networking events and marches.

-In more recent years, social media has enabled awareness and support to spread; we’ve seen more and more celebrities take to their channels to express their passions for women’s rights and gender equality.
-And at Signatures Liverpool, we thought we’d celebrate International Women’s Day 2017 with a look at some of Liverpool’s very own inspiring ladies!
+In more recent years, social media has increased awareness of the annual celebration.
+We’re seeing more and more celebrities take to their channels to show support for women’s rights and gender equality.
+And at Signatures Liverpool, we thought we’d celebrate International Women’s Day 2019 with a look at some of Liverpool’s very own inspiring ladies!

 Liverpool’s fantastic track and field athlete Katarina Johnson-Thompson was born in Woolton, Liverpool.
 Katarina represents Liverpool Harriers, and started off her journey to success when she won the heptathlon gold medal in the 2009 World Youth Championships in Athletics.